software-assignments-fall2021/project-proposal-sneaky-seven/README.md

 [Design Doc](https://docs.google.com/document/d/1yhA75AGxCYOdqQVFb3dU0rH4Cb3hcuQu0ZmYiSqXpFA/edit#heading=h.wmr0r83w17jn)

 ## Motivation
 Online transactions have become increasingly popular with the advent of ecommerce and online banking.
 Subsequently, budget management naturally shifts from paper and books to online applications.
-A good budgeting can help elevate understanding of income and spending, resulting in higher control over finance.
+Good budgeting can help elevate understanding of income and spending, resulting in higher control over finance.

 Typically, budgeting apps work by connecting a user to a bank account and credit cards to automatically download transactions and categorize their spending to match the budget they choose.
 However, one limitation of most current budget apps is that they don’t offer customers the option to customize categories.
 This is the problem we will address in this product.
 Besides providing category suggestions, customers can customize and detail categories according to their preferences.
 This will allow for both the presence of "intelligent" suggestions per say, as well as user-defined categories in the event that more accuracy is required/desired.